 Have you ever considered to put a price tag on your company data?
 What would it be?
 Equal to the value of your company?
 Greater?
 Less?
 Having good data quality is essential and it can easily be a key ingredient in adding value to your company.

-Let’s look at it first from a more traditional point of view; siloed organization, non-integrated business operations, old legacy back-end systems – these all are data jargon from the 90’s.
+Let’s look at it first from a more traditional point of view; siloed organisation, non-integrated business operations, old legacy back-end systems – these all are data jargon from the 90’s.
 For some reason, I have noticed that those have still remained in many conversations among the customers and companies we talk with.
-I have tried to understand why… Organizational change is needed in any case to move away from this and it is the Big Thing.
-This change can be painful for years, but yet it doesn’t go away by just rearranging the chairs and seating order.
+I have tried to understand why… Organisational change is needed in any case to move away from this, and it is the Big Thing.
+This change can be painful for years, yet it doesn’t go away by just rearranging the chairs and seating order.
 This change begins with the right kind of attitude.
 “We really want a change!”
 “We want to do things better!”

-Now that we all have this understanding that data should be common, shared and unique, I want to raise a few thoughts to the ever important data security.
-How usual is it that a supplier requests for some sample data?
-How common is it that you reply to that request with a few hundreds or even thousands of your live Account data?
-The scariest story I have ever heard was a company in B2C business who sent a full copy of their customer data with social security numbers, credit card details, and so on to a supplier.
-Of course NDAs and confidentiality agreements are in place, but yet it takes only one rotten apple.
+Now that we all have this understanding that data should be common, shared and unique, I want to raise a few thoughts on the ever-important data security.
+How usual is it that a supplier requests some sample data?
+How common is it that you reply to that request with a few hundred or even thousands of your live Account data?
+The scariest story I have ever heard was about a company in the B2C business that sent a full copy of their customer data with social security numbers, credit card details, and so on to a supplier.
+Of course, NDAs and confidentiality agreements are in place, yet it takes only one rotten apple.
 The supplier doesn’t really need your real live data but a sample of it.
-Data does not have to contain true names or addresses or credit card numbers.
-Again, today’s technologies support data masking and secure your most valuable asset – your data.
+Data does not have to contain true names or addresses, or credit card numbers.
+Again, today’s technologies support data masking and securing your most valuable asset – your data.

-Last but not least an honest question – how much money are you spending annually in creating usable test data for your developers?
+Last but not least, an honest question – how much money are you spending annually on creating usable test data for your developers?
 I know our certified professionals certainly do it for our customers.
 Some more frequently than the others.
 Test data is needed for developers to test their work done in a sandbox with some sample data.
-Again, real live data is not needed and most likely not even used.
-Funnily enough real live data is given with open hands to some suppliers, but on the other hand it is very restricted what data the company’s own personnel can access.
-In larger implementations, there may be people concentrating on development of, for example, customer service related processes and other project management processes.
+Again, real-live data is not needed and most likely not even used.
+Funnily enough, real live data is given with open hands to some suppliers, but on the other hand, it is very restricted what data the company’s own personnel can access.
+In larger implementations, there may be people concentrating on the development of, for example, customer service-related processes and other project management processes.
 The same data package does not fit them both, but both will eventually need some sample data.
-Again, today’s modern technology is capable of pulling subsets of the actual live data, mask it and deliver to sandboxes for testing.
+Again, today’s modern technology is capable of pulling subsets of the actual live data, masking it and deliver to sandboxes for testing.
 All it takes is just a few mouse clicks.

 Today’s technological solutions provide a full variety of possibilities to work efficiently and safely with your unique data.
 Whether to consolidate data from several sources into one golden record and deliver that onwards or just simply ensure your local Salesforce database is not corrupted with duplicate records.
-Informatica Cloud has several solutions that are recognized by the leading analysts.
-They helped thousands of customers to transform from application centric customer solutions to a more data centric approach.
-While the initial Salesforce implementation evolves to deploying more clouds, global locations and most importantly integrating new cloud technology with old legacy back-end systems.
+Informatica Cloud has several solutions that are recognised by leading analysts.
+They helped thousands of customers to transform from application-centric customer solutions to a more data-centric approach.
+While the initial Salesforce implementation evolves to deploying more clouds, global locations, and most importantly, integrating new cloud technology with old legacy back-end systems.
 Just to support the business, no one gets away without protecting and maintaining their data integrity.
 I’d say, Data is the new black.

 If you feel like you want to solve this important and costly issue in your company, we are here for you!
 Informatica Cloud solutions we represent and implement can be just the solution you need.
 Contact me if you’d like to hear more!